calimero-project/serial-ffm/README.md

 [Project Panama](https://openjdk.org/projects/panama/) aims at improving interoperability between Java and native libraries.
 It provides the new Foreign Function & Memory API, and enables access to native code in pure Java.
 The FFM API is available as Java preview feature.

-This library is implemented using Java 21 and requires a JDK 21 for the preview features to work.
+This library requires Java 22 (_java.base_) or newer.
 The implementation is a port of the [serial-native](https://github.com/calimero-project/serial-native) C libraries written to use JNI.

 The header files are generated using [jextract](https://github.com/openjdk/jextract), leveraging the [gradle-jextract](https://plugins.gradle.org/plugin/io.github.krakowski.jextract) plugin in the gradle build file.